 This class is meant for people who have no Hebrew background whatsoever.
 It will take you from letter recognition to fluent reading in six weeks in a fun non-judgmental environment.
 This class is not focused on obtaining vocabulary, only on reading skills.
 All materials will be provided.
 Students should plan to be at all classes and practice 10 minutes daily.

-with Rabbi Neal Gold
+at TBB with Rabbi Neal Gold

 10 class sessions

-at TBB beginning Tuesday, October 23
+beginning October 23

 The rabbis of the Talmudic and post-Talmudic eras expressed their creativity and spiritual ingenuity by approaching the Torah with a variety of analytical techniques, developing dramatic and important ways of interpreting the ancient text.
 Their approaches are gathered in the genre of Jewish spiritual literature known as “midrash.”
 We will explore an array of primary texts to learn how the rabbis produced the variety of legal (halakhic) and non-legal (aggadic) midrashim, the quintessentially Jewish way of understanding the Torah.